bsmith89/longev-mgen/doc/submission.md

 regulated, given that it is not located in a PUL in any of the responding populations, SusA is important for growth on amylopectin in _B.  thetaiotaomicron_ [@DElia1996].
-Since inhibition by acarbose is variable across enzymes [@Kim1999], it is possible that acarbose treatment results in elevated production of dextrin and maltooligosaccharides in the lower guts of mice due to residual alpha-amylase activity, even at levels sufficient to prohibit host digestion.
+Since inhibition by ACA is variable across enzymes [@Kim1999], it is possible that ACA treatment results in elevated production of dextrin and maltooligosaccharides in the lower guts of mice due to residual alpha-amylase activity, even at levels sufficient to prohibit host digestion.
-Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these species in acarbose treated mice.
+Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these species in ACA treated mice.

 It is notable that of the closely related variants, B1-A and B1-B associated with OTU-1,